NjoguMunyiri/js-ip3/README.md

 user can delete a question in the question page. user can add an answer in the question page.

-Application displays a fire symbol for popular questions with five answers and more, and a snowflake symbol for questions with no answer
+Application displays a fire symbol for popular questions with five answers and more, and a snowflake symbol for questions with no answer.
-The application sorts and displays answers according to the number of votes it has
+The application sorts and displays answers according to the number of votes it has.
+The application displays on the index/home page the number of answers a question has.